UCLALibrary/research-tips/_posts/2010-01-08-deconstructing-the-elevator-speech.markdown

 <h4>So what is an elevator speech?</h4>

-<p>In a research setting, an elevator speech introduces you as a researcher, your research questions, and teh significance of your reserach.
+<p>In a research setting, an elevator speech introduces you as a researcher, your research questions, and the significance of your research.
 Because an elevator speech is short, typically 30 seconds to 2 minutes, it is a great way to introduce and share your research with others at formal networking events, conferences, casual conversations, or even during an actual elevator ride.</p>
 <p> Ultimately, your elevator speech should provide a 'hook' and make your listener want to know more about your research! </p>

 <div class="row">
 <div class="col s12">
 <h4>Basic Components of an Elevator Speech</h4>
 <p>Below is a visual representation of the basic components of an elevator speech.
-Each 'floor" corresponds to a different part of the elevator speech. </p>
+Each 'floor' corresponds to a different part of the elevator speech. </p>
 <p>You can click the elevator buttons and read more on what should be included in that particular section.</p>
 <center>
   <iframe class="embedbox" src="https://uclalibrary.github.io/research-tips/assets/animation/elevator-speech.html" width="100%" height="400px"></iframe>